Dental Crown: Cost, Procedure, Types

 If you or your loved one needs a crown, read on.
 This article will answer all those questions for you.

-What is a dental crown?
+What is a crown for your teeth?

 There are various types of crowns based on material.
 The most popular are porcelain, gold, or a high-noble metal.